O'Doherty's rebellion: Canmoyre Woods incident

 Tensions were high following the Flight of the Earls and the English were concerned that there might be a wider conspiracy amongst the Gaelic lords of the north.
 This was based partly on the evidence of Lord Howth who had claimed that there was a major plot.
-Paulet, governor of Derry, over-reacted to reports that O'Doherty and a number of his followers were assembling for a planned revolt and marched out with troops.
+Paulet, governor of Derry, overreacted to reports that O'Doherty and a number of his followers were assembling for a planned revolt and marched out with troops.
 O'Doherty was in fact taking part in a wood-cutting expedition to the Canmoyre Woods near his home, rather than assembling a rebellion as Paulet had been led to believe.

 O'Doherty travelled to Dublin to plead his case before Sir Arthur Chichester, Lord Deputy of Ireland.
 Unfortunately, his arrival coincided with the escape from Dublin Castle of Lord Delvin, leader of a planned revolt.
 O'Doherty demanded that his innocence be publicly declared.
 Instead, Lord Deputy Chichester ordered that O'Doherty put up a huge surety bond of more than £1,000, its repayment conditional on his future behaviour, and banned him from leaving Ireland – forbidding him to go to London to lobby King James.
 No evidence was provided of his involvement in any plot, but the incident severely damaged O'Doherty's relations with the government.